Medical expert of the article

 - cataracts.

-Most often the herpes simplex virus affects the cornea, causing acute keratoconjunctivitis, sometimes in a tree or stromal form.
-Significantly less common is peripheral retinitis.
+Most often, the herpes simplex virus affects the cornea, causing acute keratoconjunctivitis, sometimes in a dendritic or stromal form.
+Peripheral retinitis is much less common.

-Diagnosis of eye diseases in children with simple herpes
+Diagnosis of eye diseases in children with herpes simplex

-The diagnosis is based on scrapings from the conjunctiva in the vesicle area, in which the presence of multinucleated giant cells is sought, by culturing the contents of vesicles and detecting IgM specific antibodies.
+The diagnosis is made on the basis of conjunctival scrapings in the area of vesicles, in which the presence of multinucleated giant cells is sought, by culturing the contents of the vesicles and detecting IgM specific antibodies.

 What do need to examine?